HanSJin/FaceCropImageView/README.md

 [![Platform](https://img.shields.io/cocoapods/p/FaceCropImageView.svg?style=flat)](https://cocoapods.org/pods/FaceCropImageView)

 ## Face Crop ImageView
-This FaceCropImageView is an extension of UIImageView, which helps to properly crop and show the position of the face in the picture.
+This FaceCropImageView is an extension of UIImageView, which helps properly crop and show the position of the face in the picture.
 This library is strongly inspired by [UIImageView-BetterFace](https://github.com/croath/UIImageView-BetterFace).

 Demo screenshot and description are here!